Cooking On The Ranch

 How To Serve Them

-• Serve stuffed Cubanelle peppers with simple buttered noodles or pasta.
+• Serve this recipe for Cubanelle peppers with simple buttered noodles or pasta.

 • A side dish of Polenta is a good choice here.